katzerax/Destiny2DPSGraphPY/README.md

 # Destiny2DPSGraphPY

 This is a python file that will produce a graph showing the destiny 2 DPS for certain weapons.
 It is configurable for several things, but is presuming that you are firing until your mag is empty, reloading, and immediately firing until you are out of ammo.
 This dps assumes the best, that you always hit the target.
-Initial logic done with the help of Roxy (https://twitter.com/rokishee), with additional support from snark.
+Initial logic done with the help of [Roxy](https://twitter.com/rokishee), with additional support from snark.

 Currently main.py requires a "weapons.json" (or alternative .json with a -rf cli arg) to input data for the graphs.
 It is highly recommended that you edit the currently existing weapons.json file to use with main.py, alternatively see the Usage section below to see how to loop user inputs through the command line.